-Genel: >75% ground cover and lightly or only occasionally grazed.
+Geet: > 75% ground cover and lightly or only occasionally grazed.

-"Point <5272 ground cover.

-Fuir: 30 to 75% ground cover.
+&quot;Posts" <572 ground cover.
+Fair: 50 to 752 ground cover.

-Gast: >752 ground cover.
+Good: >752 ground cover.

-"Actual curve number is less than 30; use CN = 30 for runoff computations.
+\Actual curve number is less than 30; use CN = 30 for runoff computations.

-\CN's shown were computed for areas with 503 woods and 507 grass (pasture) cover.
+\CN's shown were computed for mens with 503 woods and 50% grass (pasture) cover.
 Other combinations of conditions may be computed from the CN's for woods and pasture.

-"Pour Forest litter, small trees, and brosh are destroyed by heavy grazing or regular burning.
+&quot;Pour Forest litter, small trees, and brush are destroyed by heavy grazing or regular burning.

-Fuir: Wixels are grazed but not burned, and some forest litter covers the soil.
+Fair: Woods are grazed but not burned, and some forest litter covers the soil.